epiverse-trace/.github/GOVERNANCE.md

 - TRACE: Tools for Response, Analytics, and Control of Epidemics
 - LSHTM: London School of Hygiene and Tropical Medicine
-- MRCG: Medical Research Council Unit, Gambia
+- MRCG: Medical Research Council Unit, The Gambia
 - LAC: Latin America and the Caribbean

 ## Team Structure and Roles